UKHomeOffice/core-cloud-dynatrace-iam-terraform/README.md

 # What does the repository do?

-This repository originated from the issue [CCL-1274](https://collaboration.homeoffice.gov.uk/jira/browse/CCL-1274) and creates the following resources:
+This repository creates the following resources:

 1. Dynatrace IAM groups
 2. Dynatrace IAM policies